djthorpe/ytapi/README.md

   ytapi% build/build.sh
 ```

-In some cases, you might want to distribute your binary tool with credentials
+In most cases, you might want to distribute your binary tool with credentials
 "baked in" so that your users can start using the tool without going through
 additional installation steps.
 In order to "bake in" credentials for client
 secrets and service accounts, you can specify the location of those files on